-This part of readme file from my postgrest.net POC project.
+This part of the readme file from my postgrest.net POC project.
 It turns your PostgreSQL database directly into a RESTful API with .NET Core and thus moving your entire application/business logic to PostgreSQL

 Especially with new upcoming support with PostgreSQL

 However, a lot of people are reluctant to use SQL at all, let alone.
-I think that is mistake.
+I think that is a mistake.